Nagore Shahul Hamid: History

 Shahul Hamid Badusha Kaadiri cured King Achutappa Nayak (1529–1542 A.D.), a Hindu ruler of Thanjavur of his physical affliction believed to be caused by a sorcery.
 Shahul Hamid found a pigeon struck with pins in the palace attic to be the cause of the misery.
 He removed the pins from the pigeon resulting in the king's health improvement.
 The ruler was satisfied and in return donated 200 acres of land to the entourage.
 In remembrance of the event, the practise of setting pigeons free is continued by worshippers.
-In the last quarter of 18th century, when the conflict between European powers, the nawab, the Maratha kings and Tipu Sultan of Mysore all came in focus of Thanjavur domain, the dargah was in focus for this strategic rivalry.
+In the last quarter of the 18th century, when the conflict between European powers, the nawab, the Maratha kings and Tipu Sultan of Mysore all came in focus of Thanjavur domain, the dargah was in focus for this strategic rivalry.